AI Coding

 Open-Source Models

-1. TensorFlow and PyTorch: These two frameworks have become the backbone of AI coding, providing developers with the tools to build and deploy machine learning models.
+1. TensorFlow and PyTorch: These two frameworks have become the backbone of ai coding, providing developers with the tools to build and deploy machine learning models.
 TensorFlow is particularly popular in production environments, while PyTorch is favored in research settings due to its flexibility and ease of use.

 2. BERT: BERT, developed by Google, is an open-source transformer-based model that has revolutionized natural language processing.
 It is widely used for tasks like text classification, sentiment analysis, and question answering.